rachelgould/pixels-dashboard/README.md

 # Pixels Mood Tracker Dashboard

 This project is for those who use the Pixels app to track their mood, and want to visualize the data.
+This is a work in progress.

 # How It Works